DrPixels/springboot-backend-pahiramcar/README.md

 - **When all of these conditions are satisfied, then that is the only time that the car should be returned.**

+---
+## Fixing the database schema when new code is added
+- When new changes are made to the code such as adding new attribute for an entity, the database schema may need to be recreated again.
+  - Steps to recreate the database based on the new code added
+    1. Go to **src** -> **main** -> **java** -> **resources** -> **application.yml**
+    2. Under spring, go to jpa, then go to hibernate, and you will see the **ddl-auto**.
+    3. Change the value to **create**.
+Then run the Spring Boot Application.
+    4. When the application has successfully run, the database must be recreated by now.
+    5. When the database was recreated already, change the ddl-auto value back to the **update"".
+       - If you don't change it, everytime that you run the Spring Boot Application, it will recreate the database again, and you will lose your previous data.